nnstreamer/nnstreamer/Documentation/contributing.md

 The submitter has the first responsibility of keeping the created PR clean and neat (rebase whenever there are merge conflicts), following up the feedback, testing when needed.

+### Additional requirements for codes
+* Each feature should come with a rich set of test cases that can be executed as unit tests during build.
+If the feature is more invasive or richer, you need more and richer test cases.
+Refer to other test cases in /tests directory, which use either GTest or SSAT.
+* Try to stick with C89.
+Try to avoid introducing additional dependencies of libraries.
+If you are going to use C++ or additional libraries, your codes may be located at /ext/* so that they can be "optional" features.
+* If your functions or structs/classes are going to be accessed by other modules or NNStreamer users, provide full descriptions of all entries with Doxygen.
+* Passing all the tests of TAOS-CI is a neccesary condition, but not a satisfying condition.

 ### Any commits are required to be reviewed and approved before merged.

 ## Signing off commits